Universal and Parameter-free Gradient Sliding for Composite Optimization

-Consider the disadvantages of Algorithm~\ref{alg:universal_linesearch} mentioned above, we propose in this section a modification of Algorithm~\ref{alg:universal_linesearch} which achieves the same order of complexity while requiring no knowledge on the problem constants $\nu$, $M_\nu$, $L$ or $V(x_0,x^*)$.
-We call such algorithm the parameter-free UGS (PFUGS) algorithm.
-Our proposed PFUGS is described in Algorithm \ref{alg:universal_linesearch_decreas_increase}.
+To remove the remaining dependence of Algorithm~\ref{alg:universal_linesearch} on the unknown quantity $V^*$, we introduce a modification that preserves the same complexity while requiring no prior knowledge of \(\nu\), \(M_\nu\), \(L\), or \(V^*\).
+We call the resulting method the parameter-free universal gradient sliding (PFUGS) algorithm, whose main procedure is given in Algorithm~\ref{alg:universal_linesearch_decreas_increase}.

-Our proposed PFUGS only modifies the first outer iteration of Algorithm \ref{alg:universal_linesearch}; all convergence properties established in Subsection~\ref{sec:universal_Convergence properties} continue to hold for PFUGS.
-To derive the overall complexity of Algorithm~\ref{alg:universal_linesearch_decreas_increase}, together with Subroutine~\ref{alg:universal_subroutine_linesearch}, it remains only to establish several auxiliary bounds analogous to those in Proposition~\ref{thm:universal_GammaA_bound} and Lemmas~\ref{thm:additonal_geval_dueto_L} and \ref{thm:additional_feval_dueto_M}.
-Considering the length of analysis, for readability some proofs are postponed to the appendix.
-We start by deriving the analogue of Proposition~\ref{thm:universal_GammaA_bound} for PFUGS in the following proposition.